cansucullu/simple_python_blackjack/README.md

 * Player (human) interaction
 * Dealer AI

+### Features left to implement in the future
+* At the moment, the app uses 1 deck of cards.
+In the future make it flexible.

 ### UX and Design
 * This is a terminal based game, we won't use fancy graphics
 * Print statements are fine